 AnyRecover has a built-in file previewer which you can use to preview the files before recovery.
 This feature makes selective file recovery easier.

-All storage mediums are supported including memory cards, hard drives, USB flash drives, digital cameras, smartphones, camcorders, and more.
+Support most storage mediums, including memory cards, hard drives, USB flash drives, digital cameras, smartphones, camcorders, and more.

 Step 1.
 Install AnyRecover on your MacBook and launch it.
 Click on Formatted Disk Recovery.

 Step 2.
-Select a location where your files were stored before deletion and then click on the Next button.
+Select a location where your files were lost and then the file types to start the scanning process for your MacBook.